 Eating 100-percent raw isn’t for everyone, but working in a daily dose of raw in the form of salads, nut-based energy bars, or flax crackers will provide a nutrient boost.
 Hamshaw says her energy and stamina increased dramatically after switching to a mostly raw diet.
 “Eating a diet high in raw foods and that incorporated juicing was really a game changer for me,” she says.

 6. Move your butt.

 The USDA recommends two hours and 30 minutes of moderate aerobic activity or one hour and 15 minutes of vigorous activity for adults ages 18 to 64 each week.
-Mix it up with sporting activities, running, biking, hula hooping, or dancing (yes, your nightclub plans for Saturday can double as a workout).
+Mix it up with running, biking, hula hooping, or dancing.
 Besides improving cardio health and your waistline, Chef Alan Roettinger, author of Speed Vegan, says exercise can have side benefits: “I used to smoke, and then I started taking martial arts.
 I couldn’t do both, so I quit smoking.
 And then I started eating better and not staying up late.
 I got addicted to feeling good.”